myshell-ai/OpenVoice/docs/QA.md

 **Bad Audio Quality of the Generated Speech**

 Please check the followings:
 - Is your reference audio is clean enough without any background noise?
+You can find some high-quality reference speech [here](https://aiartes.com/voiceai)
 - Is your audio too short?
 - Does your audio contain speech from more than one person?
 - Does the reference audio contain long blank sections?